US Tennis Association intends to hold Open if government OKs - WHIZ News

 The U.S. Tennis Association intends to hold the U.S. Open in New York starting in August without spectators, if it gets governmental support — and a formal announcement could come this week.

-The professional tennis tours have been suspended since March because of the coronavirus pandemic, with the French Open postponed from May to September and Wimbledon canceled altogether for the first time in 75 years.
+Like many sports, the professional tennis tours have been suspended since March because of the coronavirus pandemic.
+The French Open was postponed from May to September and Wimbledon canceled altogether for the first time in 75 years.
 The U.S. Open, if played, would be the second Grand Slam tournament of the year, following the Australian Open in January.

 “We’re ready to move forward as long as we get all the approvals we need,” USTA spokesman Chris Widmaier said in a telephone interview Monday.